Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ## 4.5 Expression Statements

 C has the unusual rule that any expression can be used as a statement.
-That is, any expression—regardless of its type or what it computes—can be turned into a statement by appending a semicolon.
+That is, any expression --- regardless of its type or what it computes --- can be turned into a statement by appending a semicolon.
 For example, we could turn the expression `++i` into a statement:

 ```C
 ++i;